shellscape/jsx-email/README.md

 This project was built upon prior work for `react-email` by Bu Kinoshita ([@bukinoshita](https://twitter.com/bukinoshita)) and Zeno Rocha ([@zenorocha](https://twitter.com/zenorocha)).

 `JSX email` is a fork of `react-email`.
-The goals of this project are to provide similar benefits, with an improved focus on Developer Experience, maintenance, fast improvements and fast releases.
+The goals of this project are to provide an improved focus on Developer Experience, maintenance, fast improvements and fast releases.
 Improvements over `react-email` include:

 - Smoother Developer Experience (DX)
 - Better Command Line tools
 - Less complex, smoother Preview Server
 - Faster improvements and releases
-- Community-driven maintenance
+- Community-driven maintenance rather than company-planning priority
 - No vendor lock-in for tools. `jsx-email` uses only generic components and tools.

+We (the maintainers) use the JSX email daily.
+This fork was originally created as a canary channel for fixes from pull requests and issues that had been left unaddressed.
+JSX email grew faster, and the upstream team didn't give the project the love we felt it needed.
+When our help wasn't accepted, we felt a new direction was needed.

 ## License